bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-motion.md

 ## Finding the System State as a Function of Time

 Our goal is now to determine equations that will let us solve for the position, velocity, and acceleration of the two masses as a function of time.
-We split {eq}`eq:two-body-inertial-equation-of-motion` into components to find the absolute acceleration of each mass:
+We split @eq:two-body-inertial-equation-of-motion into components to find the absolute acceleration of each mass:

 :::{math}
 :label: eq:two-body-inertial-components